WHAT

 Regional Seafood Development Associations- what they are and how to start one

 There are currently two other RSDAs in Alaska, one in Bristol Bay (Bristol Bay Regional Seafood Development Association) and one in Prince William Sound (Copper River/Prince William Sound Regional Seafood Marketing Association).
-Fishermen from these areas both voted to support a 1% RSDA self-assessment tax on their annual gross fishing revenues from their respective fisheries.
+Fishermen from each of these areas voted to support a 1% RSDA self-assessment tax on their annual gross fishing revenues from their respective fisheries.
 With this funding, those RSDAs execute marketing programs, fund fishery research, and provide grants for critical fishery infrastructure.
 All of these activities are aimed at increasing the profitability of the regional fisheries that are members of the RSDA.

 How to create a RSDA for Southeast Alaska: